Crafters-Against-COVID-19/CraftersAgainstCOVID19.org/src/index.md

 ---
 ![Handmade masks.](/images/masks.jpg)

-Now is the time to get into action to and support the medical community!
+Now is the time to get into action to and support our community!
 If you have a sewing machine and some basic skills you can help in a big way!
-We are creating masks for medical centers, hospice organizations, homelessness workers, etc. in the Seattle-area.
+We are creating masks for medical centers, hospice organizations, homelessness workers, and other organizations in the Seattle-area.

 ## Does your organization need help?